anhkhoadx/ProximalAPI-Docs/READNOTES.md

 Throughout the documentation and in recommended use-cases you will note the use of the tilde "~".
 This character will be used as an indicator of a wireless name (~MyWirelessName) as well as a separator between wireless names and a related hardware ID (MyWirelessName~AB:12:AB:12:AB:12).

+###Pin Ownership, data ownership

+The Wireless Registry considers all data in the system to be owned and controlled by the registered wirless string owners.
+This means registrants of a wireless name control all Public pins at all times.
+HardwareID registrants similarly control all pins, both Standard pins and Custom pins.